QEHS-Websites/Internet-Architecture-Development-Tools/README.md

 - Include Sockets as bit of information to transfer (and all previous bits on TCP/IP Model Stack)

 Teacher Note: use Computer-forward-slash instructions to summarized what we found

 ---

-# Additional Notes
-Brief Overview of "Where Files Live"
-- How do I submit live websites and social media (GitHub)?
-- Most recent: C-Drive (Documents / GitHub)
-- Final Copies: Server of GitHub (requires updating regularly)

-Google Classroom Questions
-- Create current description of internet using Internet Tools and Tools for Hosting & Maintaining Website

----